 Selected Other Publications

 “Whither ISIS?
 Insights from Insurgent Responses to Decline.”
-Washington Quarterly (forthcoming 2017).
+Washington Quarterly (Fall 2017).

 “Spoiler’s Limits.”Indian Express, January 11, 2016.